https://www.ku.com.au/

 A colourful and creative play space in the centre of the city.

-ArtPlay was designed to be a playground with something for children of all abilities and ages, with equipment that even older kids will love.
-ArtPlay Playground highlights include rock and rope climbing equipment, tube slides, swinging hammocks and a liberty swing that is ideal for less physically able children.
+ArtPlay was designed as a playground for children of all abilities and ages, with equipment that even older children will love.
+ArtPlay Playground highlights include rock-and-rope climbing equipment, tube slides, swinging hammocks, and a Liberty Swing that is ideal for children with physical disabilities.
 Plus, the nearby hill is great to roll down!

 Location: Birrarung Marr, Russell St Ext, Melbourne